Car Insurance: The Definitive Guide

 4. You did not comply with the conditions of the driver’s licence

-For example, if you are on a learners or restricted licence and have unlicensed passengers in the car, any claim will be refused.
-The same goes for any unlicenced driver.
+For example, if you are on a learner's or restricted licence and have unlicensed passengers in the car, any claim will be refused.
+The same goes for any unlicensed driver.

-This is a big no-no and a common reason for insurance claims to be refused.
+This is a big no-no and a common reason for refusing insurance claims.
 If you start moonlighting for Uber, your existing personal insurance will not cover you.

 6. You failed to mention something important - such as a previous accident, criminal conviction or licence disqualification